tinacms/tina.io/content/guides/gatsby/adding-tina/next-steps.md

 Our simplified example only exposes the title and post body to the Tina form.
 Take a look at our [fields](/docs/fields) documentation and try adding fields for the rest of the post data in the blog demo.

-> **Image Fields**
->
-> Support for image fields in Tina is still a work-in-progress.
-Handling images requires setting up a [media store](/docs/media) that integrates with your strategy for saving content.
-Expect more information on this front soon!

 ## Inline Editing

 Consider creating an **inline editing** experience for your blog, where content is edited directly where it appears on the site instead of in the sidebar.
 Take a look at our [inline editing docs](/docs/inline-editing) for more information, and expect a guide on this in the near future!

 ## Saving Content

 Editing content isn't much use if you can't save it!
 Our `onSubmit` handler doesn't really do anything right now.
-You can look at using the `gatsby-tinacms-git` to edit content Markdown and JSON sourced from your repository.
+You can look at using the [`gatsby-tinacms-git`](/docs/gatsby/markdown) to edit content Markdown and JSON sourced from your repository.